shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

 As complexity grows exponentially, it becomes more challenging to read, understand and debug our model.
 Also modifying such a bulky class is risky.
 With so many functionalities packed into a single place, even minor modifications can lead to unexpected side effects, potentially affecting seemingly unrelated features.

-Using Repository pattern and internally using DDD tactical design
+Using Repository pattern and internally using DDD tactical design will help solve this problem.

-Single Responsibility Principle
+under Single Responsibility Principle (SRP), we create User domain.
+UserRepository and CommentSentEvent and Notifier.

-becomes a challenge

-introducing a bug becomes easier

-Domain

-Repository

-Domain Event
+[source code of the above goes here]

+Change will not affect directly User domain.

+and vise versa. this way we create more maintainable code.

 ### Flexibility(Portability)